Levy Nzoungou

-Levy Nzoungou (born 22 January 1998) is a former professional rugby league footballer who played as a for North Wales Crusaders in the RFL League 1 and previously with Albi XIII.
+Levy Nzoungou (born 22 January 1998) is a professional rugby league footballer who plays as a for North Wales Crusaders in the RFL Championship and previously with Albi XIII.

 He spent time with St Helens and Melbourne Storm, playing with Toulouse Olympique in the Championship, Salford Red Devils in the Super League, and on loan from Salford at Oldham and the Swinton Lions in the Championship and Whitehaven in League 1.
 He has played for Hull F.C. in the Super League, and spent time on loan from Hull at Doncaster League 1.

 Early life

 Nzoungou was born in Brazzaville, Congo and moved to France at age 8.